Exhibition: Brie Adkins, Where to Find Magic, ran from May 13 – June 22 at the Naess Gallery, The Paint Spot.

 Local Collective, Drayton Valley

-Public art pieces can also be found though out Alberta with a little bit of looking on my website.
+Public art pieces can also be found throughout Alberta with a little bit of looking on my website.

 Which artworks do you most want our readers to see?